Aq Kand, Kabudarahang

-Aq Kand (اقكند, also Romanized as Āq Kand and Aqkand; also known as Agh Kand Mehraban) is a village in Shirin Su Rural District, Shirin Su District, Kabudarahang County, Hamadan Province, Iran.
-At the 2006 census, its population was 1,286, in 253 families.
+Aq Kand (اقكند) (Note: Also romanized as Āq Kand and Aqkand; also known as Agh Kand Mehraban) is a village in Shirin Su Rural District of Shirin Su District in Kabudarahang County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,286 in 253 households.
+The following census in 2011 counted 1,581 people in 392 households.
+The 2016 census measured the population of the village as 1,386 people in 388 households.